 5. Find the Perfect Property

 If you don’t have one or know of one, contact a trusted realtor and see what deals they might have for you.
+You can also search for warehouses available for sale on your own if you prefer not to engage a realtor.
 Newer warehouses come with their own security system and office space, while older ones still have warehouse racking and established utility connections.

 6. Explore Financing Options